 1. Network Configuration Manager (NCM) (Free Trial)

 With this top-tier network configuration management system, you can stay on top of incoming data with intuitive graphs via a centralized dashboard.

-The network inventory scanning is one of its best features.
+One of NCM’s best features is its network inventory scanning.
 With this tool, you can automatically track and record all your devices across all your locations.
 The data collected includes serial numbers, IP addresses, and end-of-life information.